Cold, creamy and delicious - This chocolatey cold brew recipe is the perfect treat to kickstart your morning!

 Keto has long been used as a treatment for some types of epilepsy, particularly forms of childhood epilepsy, and a meta-analysis of the research clearly shows its effectiveness.
 And, of course, MCT oil is often used as a supplement during ketogenic eating.

 As we’ve mentioned, however, there are different types of MCTs.
 One study found that several MCTs are more effective than traditional epilepsy medications at reducing seizures, and animal research has reached similar conclusions.

 Related research has found that MCTs seem to improve cognitive function in patients with Alzheimer’s disease, and that a keto diet supplemented with MCT oil may help some children who are on the autism spectrum.
-Speculation about the reasons behind these improvements centers on the ability of MCTs to cross the blood-brain barrier, where they can act as supplemental brain fuel.
+Speculation about the reasons centers on the ability of MCTs to cross the blood-brain barrier and act as supplemental brain fuel.

 Fighting Bacteria and Fungi